 Therefore, such fashionable sire is employed extensively for breeding with a colossal quantity of females, leading to his genes being unfolded quickly throughout the breed, immensely reducing genetic diversity.

 Q. Is it possible to turn domestic animals (like dogs) into human-level-intellect creatures through selective breeding?
 How long would it take?

 Ans: By Claire Jordan

 There’s a big sticking point.
-Humans have special genes which enable us to process complex grammar, to have conversations like this one we’re having here instead of being stuck at the “Give ball now” level of a toddler.
-Dogs don’t have those genes and I don’t know if any amount of breeding would give it to them, since they’re not primates.
-I think we would have to introduce these genes into their genome artificially.
+Humans have special genes that enable us to process complex grammar and have conversations like this one we’re having here instead of being stuck at the “Give ball now” level of a toddler.
+Dogs don’t have those genes, and I don’t know if any breeding amount would give it to them since they’re not primates.
+We would have to introduce these genes into their genome artificially.

 Q. Why is selective breeding a bad thing?

 Problems with selective breeding – higher tier.
-Future generations of by selection bred organisms can all share terribly similar genes.
+Future generations of selection-bred organisms can all share similar genes.
 This might build some diseases a lot of dangerous as all the organisms would be affected.
-Additionally, there is multiplies the risk of disease caused by recessive genes.
+Additionally, there is a multiplies risk of disease caused by recessive genes.